ANDRE-BOUDIN BAKERIES, INC.

 OTHERS WITH WHOM WE MAY SHARE YOUR INFORMATION

 Service Providers.
 We may disclose personal information you provide to our consultants, service providers, contractors that we use to support our business and operations who have agreed to keep the information confidential and use it only to provide the applicable service(s).
-For example, we may share information with vendors that assist us with communicating with you, hosting our website, processing credit card payments, analytics etc.
+For example, we may share information with vendors that assist us with communicating with you, hosting our website, processing credit card payments, HR management, etc.

 Third Party Partners.
-We also share your information with third party companies who provide us with analytics, advertising, and online behavioral marketing services such as social networking websites like Facebook, Instagram, Twitter, Pinterest, and Google.
+We also share your information with third party companies who provide us with analytics, advertising, and online behavioral marketing services such as social networking websites like Facebook, Instagram, Twitter, and Google.

 Legal Obligations.
 We may disclose personal information to third parties (including, without limitation, governmental agencies) if required to do so by law, regulation or court order; to respond to governmental and/or law enforcement requests; to identify, contact or bring legal action against someone who may be causing injury to or interfering with our (or others’) rights or property; to support any actual or threatened claim, defense or declaration in a case or before any jurisdictional and/or administrative authority, arbitration or mediation panel; or in connection with disciplinary actions/investigations.